Marne Air Soldiers receive Armed Forces Service Medal.

 |0

-This work, Marne Air Soldiers receive Armed Forces Service Medal.
-[Image 3 of 3], by SGT Savannah Roy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marne Air Soldiers receive Armed Forces Service Medal., by SGT Savannah Roy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT